Tips for Coping With COPD and Dizziness

 There are several different types of hypoxia, which are beyond the scope of this article.
 Generally, in the patient with COPD, you would be experiencing hypoxic hypoxia (hypoxemic hypoxia), which is caused by an inadequate amount of oxygen in the tissues due to a lack of oxygen in the blood.
 Inadequate breathing most often causes this.

 There is a laundry list of symptoms associated with hypoxia.
-One of the most common symptoms associated with hypoxia?
-Dizziness.
+One of the most common symptoms associated with hypoxia is dizziness.
 Why?
-A lack of oxygen can make you woozy, of course!
+A lack of oxygen can make you woozy.